 In this company blog series, we will introduce our partner startups from the Bay area.
 We will dive deep into the company culture, founder stories, recruitment, and the employees in order to provide an even better picture of the experience Startuplifers is all about.

-This is the third part of the series, read the first blog about BetterDoctor and second about Chartmetric.
+This is the third part of the series, read the first blog about BetterDoctor, second about Chartmetric and the fourth about Arch Systems.
 The third company on this series is UnifyID.
 We interviewed one of the founders, Kurt Somerville, University talent lead Connie Chan and their Machine Learning intern, Startuplifer Mihail Douharianis.

 The quest towards a passwordless world

 UnifyID was founded to solve one of the oldest and most fundamental problems in the organized society: authentication.
 Their core question is how to know you are the person you say you are.
 In other words, UnifyID is building an authentication tool that can identify people without actually bothering them to type passwords or swipe fingerprints.

 The product generates a score of how likely it’s you holding your phone.
 There are clear use cases for their technology in mobile applications, but UnifyID team is hoping to expand to cover also physical locations, for example, locked doors.
 Check here as CEO and Founder John Whaley demonstrates at RSA Conference a real-world use case for the UnifyID implicit authentication platform.

 Founders of UnifyID, John Whaley and Kurt Somerville, are truly passionate about what they do.

 “When we came up with our initial idea, it was difficult to predict how people would react to the new authentication technology.
 The idea of getting rid of passwords is psychologically a huge step for consumers.
 That’s why we have introduced it step by step”, founder and COO Kurt explains.
 UnifyID is the leader in implicit authentication and behavioral biometrics and in 2017 it received a 20M series A funding.